 - Assess – Evaluate the security controls to determine whether or not they are implemented correctly, and their quality and effectiveness

 - Authorize – top management tests and approves the secured system based on the accepted risk appetite to operations and assets (how much risk the organization is willing to tolerate).
 Management also considers the system’s operational impact on individuals, other organizations, and the US.
 It will identify how much risk is still present, and either authorize it or decide on changes needed.

 - Monitor – Set up an ongoing monitoring and assessment schedule for security controls to measure effectiveness.
 Document system or operation adjustments, and include impact analyses of changes made.
 Report findings to information security officials

 As the RMF is meant to be a continual cycle, you can then start again from step one, all the way through to step six to account for changes in the environment or to the system itself.

-To ensure the safety of personal data and maintain a level of trust with customers, it is essential that you take adequate measures to protect your private data.
+To ensure the safety of personal data and maintain trust with customers, it is essential that you take adequate measures to protect your private data.